nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 158
 00:08:55,492 --> 00:09:01,502
-[SPEAKER_01]: Chandler like right on the cusp of being able to release this thing we've been working on for like a month and a half too
+[SPEAKER_01]: Chandler like right on the cusp of being able to release this thing we've been working on for like a month and a half, too.

 159
 00:09:01,482 --> 00:09:06,227